284: No Such Thing As Salty Yeti Bones

 That was just a nice little innovation that they thought they'd throw in.
 Nice.

 Yeah.
-Oh, do you know that rugby balls could kill you as well?
+Oh do you know that rugby balls could you could kill you as well?
 Could they?
-Yeah, but not the way you would think.

-Oh, I didn't have a thought in my head.
+Yeah but not the way you would think.
+Oh I didn't have a thought in my head.

 Brilliant, that's not the way that you would think.
 Good.

-Okay, it's not that way.
+Okay it's not that way.

-So, rugby balls, the first person to make a uniform oval rugby ball was a guy called Richard Linden.
-And his wife actually was involved in the manufacturing too.
+So rugby balls the first person to make a uniform oval rugby ball was a guy called Richard Linden and his wife actually was involved in the manufacturing too.

-He saw an ear syringe and he thought, well, I could take that from an ear and put it into a football and then put it on that way.
+And he also invented the modern pump.
+He saw an ear syringe and he thought well I could take that from an ear and put it into a football and then put it on that way.

-But who was looking after all those kids?
-Well, he was inventing these silly rugby ball-based things.
+But who was looking after all those kids while he was inventing these silly rugby ball-based things?
 That's my question.
+The book I've read about rugby does not relate.

 Probably should do.

-how influential this little rugby school in England has been on global sporting.
-Outside of inventing rugby itself, there was a student there who was from Australia called Thomas Wills.
+Just a tiny little nugget about how influential this little rugby school in England has been on global sporting.

 He went back to Australia and he invented Aussie Rules, which back in Australia is a huge sport.
 It's not gone global.

-They should play the rest.
-Yes, they will.
+they should play the rest.

 And I think, so my favourite story is Wayne Shelford, who is quite famous for him, particularly Harkour.
+He was a captain of the All Blacks in the 80s.

-Sounded like him based on what I'm about to tell you.
+Sounded like him, based on what I'm about to tell you.

 So he was captain of the All Blacks, very Harkour.